ophub/luci-app-amlogic/README.md

 - The Upload file functions by luci-app-filetransfer
 - The CPU Settings functions by luci-app-cpufreq
-- The Log viewing and version query functions by Vernesong
 - The Kernel and scripts etc by unifreq

 ## Acknowledgments